LLMEval-Fair: A Large-Scale Longitudinal Study on Robust and Fair Evaluation of Large Language Models: Introduction

 \section{Introduction}

 The rapid advancement of Large Language Models (LLMs) has led to a proliferation of benchmarks designed to assess their capabilities \cite{DBLP:journals/corr/abs-2307-03109,DBLP:conf/emnlp/LaskarABRKKJB0P24,DBLP:journals/corr/abs-2506-11094}.
 However, these benchmarks predominantly rely on a static evaluation paradigm where models are tested on fixed, publicly available datasets \cite{DBLP:journals/corr/abs-2503-04149}.
-This approach is fundamentally vulnerable to data contamination and test set overfitting, contributing to a growing ``evaluation crisis" where benchmark scores may no longer reliably reflect a model's true, generalizable abilities \cite{DBLP:journals/corr/abs-2412-03597,DBLP:conf/naacl/Deng0TGC24,DBLP:journals/corr/abs-2402-02823}.
+This approach is fundamentally vulnerable to data contamination and test set overfitting, contributing to a growing ``evaluation crisis'' where benchmark scores may no longer reliably reflect a model's generalizable abilities \cite{DBLP:journals/corr/abs-2412-03597,DBLP:conf/naacl/Deng0TGC24,DBLP:journals/corr/abs-2402-02823}.
 For example, GPT-4 achieved exact match rates of 52\% and 57\% when guessing the masked options in MMLU \cite{mmlu} test sets, far exceeding random chance \cite{leakage:deng2024}.
 Similarly, Qwen-1.8B has been shown to exactly replicate complete n-grams from both training and test splits of GSM8K \cite{GSM8K} and MATH \cite{MATH}, including 25 exact 5-gram matches in the MATH test set, indicating potential undetected data leakage and memorization \cite{benchmarkleakage:xu2024}.
 Furthermore, static benchmark designs, dataset contamination, and biased evaluation protocols could create misleading perceptions of LLM capabilities, undermining the reliability of current performance assessments \cite{DBLP:journals/corr/abs-2412-03597}.

 The crisis compels us to shift our focus from what capabilities to evaluate, such as knowledge and reasoning, to a more foundational question: how to evaluate in a manner that is robust, fair, and resistant to strategic manipulation.
-Based on our analysis of the current evaluation crisis, we identify three fundamental challenges that must be addressed to construct a trustworthy evaluation framework.
+Based on our analysis of the current evaluation crisis, we identify three fundamental challenges for constructing a trustworthy evaluation framework.
 These challenges correspond to the core stages of any assessment: the data, the protocol, and the ranking system.